Gradiant/5g-charts/open5gs-srsenb.md

 Thus, this deployment will launch the **eNodeB** and connect it to the Open5GS EPC.

 It is important to notice that the default values of **MCC, MNC, and TAC** set for the eNB match those configured in the **open5gs** chart.
-Also, take into account that the value given for ***enb.mme*** must match the name of the MME service deployed by the open5gs chart.
+Also, take into account that the value given for ***enb.mme*** must match the name of the corresponding MME service deployed by the open5gs chart.
 Therefore, in case you use a differente release name for the open5gs chart, make sure that this value is set accordingly.

 Notice as well that the `enb-values.yaml` configures the srs-enb chart for requiring a **USRP hardware resource** during its deployment.